konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 *  The number of times that a given social media posting has been liked
 *  The number of times that a given actor has liked something

-You might produce reports that aggregate these metrics by day, week and month.
-The product manager is delighted with the result.
+Suppose you produce reports that aggregate these metrics by day, week and month.
+Your product manager is delighted with the result.

 A couple months later, she asks that you slice the metrics based on the educational organization to which the actor belongs.